 - All animals imported into Guernsey require an import licence.
 The importation of animals which represent a low risk of introducing disease are covered under a General Import Licence and require no further documentation.
 Follow this link for a copy of the General Import Licence.

-- Animals listed as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) such as some parrots, tortoises and most birds of prey, require CITES import documentation despite being listed on the General Import Licence.
+- Animals listed as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) such as some parrots, tortoises and most birds of prey, require CITES import documentation as well as an import licence.
 Follow this link for more information on importing endangered species.

 - Please note the General Import Licence is subject to change without notice dependent upon perceived animal health risks.